isomerpages/scdf-ebsc/resources/infographics/_posts/2023-05-31-post-Building Resilience.md

 ---
 Resilience is the ability to remain adaptable and bounce back from challenges in our lives.

 Here are some tips to help you build resilience.
-Scroll to the end for more resources too!

 ![](/images/building%20resilience.png)